 - "On the road, power builds at a somewhat slower pace than the turbo generation provided, but it's a more consistent experience.
 Leaving a stoplight isn't as energizing, but accelerating onto a highway on-ramp or passing cars at highway speeds are easier maneuvers with the new V-6." -- Newsday

 - "On our mixed condition preview drives, we found smooth power made all the more accessible by a quick-shifting six-speed automatic transmission with paddle shifters." -- Left Lane News

 Handling and Braking

 Acura gave the 2013 RDX a new all-wheel drive system that weighs less than the outgoing system and yields better fuel economy ratings.
-Some test drivers don’t think the changes completely altered how the RDX handles.
-They say that even without it, the RDX can round corners at high speeds without a problem.
-Other reviewers say the steering isn’t as stiff as it was before, but blame the lack of feel on the electric power steering.
+Some test drivers say that even without all-wheel drive, the RDX can round corners at high speeds without a problem.
+Other reviewers say the steering isn’t as stiff as it was before, but blame the lack of feel on the fact that the system is now electric.
 Test drivers say the brakes are strong.